Jet Pilot (film): Production

-Hughes intended to make a "jet-age" Hell's Angels to the extent that the flying scenes were the most important element, and led to his obsessive re-editing that stretched into years.
+Hughes intended to make a "jet-age" Hell's Angels, his 1930 pre-code flying epic, to the extent that the flying scenes were the most important element, and led to his obsessive re-editing that stretched into years.
+While filming was completed around 1950, he continued to work on it, and it was finally released in 1957, by which time the aircraft shown were obsolete.

 The lead actors fretted that the screenplay was "silly", with Wayne only taking on the role because he thought it would make a political statement, but soon realized it would become "one of the worst films" he would ever make.
 Wayne would later recall, "The final budget was something like four million.
 It was just too stupid for words."

 Location filming took place primarily at Edwards Air Force Base and Hamilton Air Force Base, California, with full cooperation from the United States Air Force.
 Much of the filming of flying scenes was done at Edwards using a North American B-45 Tornado bomber as a camera aircraft.
-Chuck Yeager, the first man to fly faster than the speed of sound, was assigned by the U.S. Air Force to fly for the film.
-Yeager would fly in the X-1, staged for the film cameras, on May 20, 1950.
+Chuck Yeager, the first man to fly faster than the speed of sound, was assigned by the Air Force to fly for the film.
+Yeager would fly in the Bell X-1, staged for the film cameras, on May 20, 1950.

 Another senior jet pilot who flew in the movie was USAF Major Charles Rayburn Cunningham.
-He and another senior jet pilot, USAF Ret Lt.
-Col Glen M. "Johnny" Johnson, flew for John Wayne and Janet Leigh.
+He and another senior jet pilot, retired USAF Lieutenant Colonel Glen M. "Johnny" Johnson, flew for John Wayne and Janet Leigh.

 The F-86A Sabre jets depicted in the early sequences were actual operational aircraft of the 94th Fighter Squadron, the first unit so equipped in the USAF, shortly after their conversion to the type in 1949.
-Yeager would also fly the F-86A in a series of aerobatic maneuvers, under the direction of "air boss" Paul Mantz who coordinated the aerial sequences.
+Yeager would also fly the F-86A in a series of aerobatic maneuvers, under the direction of "air boss" Paul Mantz, who coordinated the aerial sequences.

-Location filming for the Russian air base was done at George Air Force Base, a World War II air base with many of its wartime structures still intact, giving the base a primitive appearance.
-The 94th FS and its parent 1st Fighter Group were actually based at George during filming, and had just finished a deployment to Ladd Air Force Base, Alaska, as depicted in the storyline.
+Location filming for the Soviet air base was done at George Air Force Base in Victorville in the desert of Southern California.
+A World War II era air base, many of its wartime structures were still intact, giving it a primitive appearance.
+The 94th Fighter Squadron and its parent 1st Fighter Group were actually based at George during filming, and had just finished a deployment to Ladd Air Force Base, Alaska, as depicted in the storyline.

-The "Soviet parasite fighter" that Shannon flies is actually a Bell X-1, the first supersonic aircraft design in the world.
+The Soviet parasite fighter that Shannon flies is actually a Bell X-1, the first supersonic aircraft in the world.